IST-EVA-Support/ai-quick-start-suite/src/medical-tank-car/readme.md

 1. Path to the folder of this scenario.
 Assume that you clone this source code in Home folder.

    ```
-   $ cd ~/ai-quick-start-suite/src/medical-tank-car
+   $ cd ~/ai-quick-start-suite/src/chemical-tank-car
    ```

-   If you clone in another path, please path to folder "medical-tank-car".
+   If you clone in another path, please path to folder "chemical-tank-car".

 2. Make the build script executable if needed.